 PARIS – Yesterday on March 17th education ministers met to discuss how read more

-YEREVAN - The Ministerial Conference of the European Higher Education read more
+RIGA - The Student Union of Latvia (LSA) will host the 29th European S read more

 ESU represents and advocates the educational, social, economical and cultural interests of students at the European level: European Union, Council of Europe, UNESCO and the Bologna Follow Up Group.